-SpectraVizion polls once per day all CPE that support spectrum capture, and captures a detailed, interactive image of the RF spectrum chart.
+SpectraVizion polls once per day all CPE that support full band spectrum capture, and displays a detailed, interactive image of the RF spectrum chart.
 Advanced algorithms are able to determine if the spectrum signal is being impacted by common downstream impairments and those devices are shown in a list on the dashboard.

 Full-Band Capture and Full-Spectrum Capture are names from chip manufacturers for the capability in newer cable modems and set-top boxes to capture the downstream spectrum passing through the device.
 Software like SpectraVizion uses the data collected from the tuners in the chipset and then presents a capture of the spectrum from that device.
 Prior to this capability, a technician would need to be onsite with a meter to view the downstream spectrum at that location.

-SpectraVizion will identify common spectrum issues like Suck-outs, Standing Waves, Resonant Peaking, Adjacency, Missing Channels, Roll-off, Tilt and FM Radio Ingress.
+SpectraVizion will identify common spectrum issues like Suck-outs, Standing Waves, Resonant Peaking, Adjacency, Roll-off, Tilt and FM Radio Ingress.

 The application will identify multiple impairments.
 This will be noted in a table in the dashboard that shows you which devices are experiencing an impairment and what kind.
 You will also see multiple impairments identified on the spectrum chart.